alessandro2serra/homepage/algorithms2/README.md

 ---

-These were some very simple examples of what a basic repetition combined with some scaling and/or rotating can generate from black and white geometric objects.
+These were some very simple examples of what a basic repeating combined with some scaling and/or rotating can generate from black and white geometric objects.

 This is just a beginning, we didn't even touch other important properties like color, stroke width, transparency and so on.

 ---